emiliehhd/MeetEU_project/README.md

 - pdbbind.ipynb : code allows you to check the relevance of the dataset of LP_PDBBind.csv.

 - main_molzip_result.ipynb : contains code that predicts the affinity of potential ligands for our problem.

+- neural_network.ipynb : contains code that predicts separately,  affinity values and categorized kd values of the LP_PDBind.csv dataset.